If you're going to have a transplant, there are things you can do now to help you and your family prepare.

 To find out about tests and medications you may need after transplant, see Post-Transplant Care Guidelines.

 A transplant is a long and intense process that will affect the entire family.
-Learning what to expect can help you, your child, and your family cope with the challenges ahead.
+Learn what to expect to help you an dyour family cope with any challenges ahead.

 For more information about how to talk with your child or teenager who needs a transplant, see Preparing for Your Child’s Transplant.